Preselection Bandits: Algorithms

-We have the following theorem for the upper bound on the cumulative regret for CBR, which matches the information-theoretic gap-dependent lower bound on the cumulative regret in Theorem \ref{theorem_lower_bound_regret_flexible_size} (the proof is given in Section \ref{sec:proof_CBR} of the supplement). \begin{theorem} There exist constants $C_0,C_1>0$ (perphaps depending on $v_{min}$, but independent of $T$ and $n$) such that
+We have the following theorem for the upper bound on the cumulative regret for CBR, which matches the information-theoretic gap-dependent lower bound on the cumulative regret in Theorem \ref{theorem_lower_bound_regret_flexible_size} (the proof is given in Section \ref{sec:proof_CBR} of the supplement). \begin{theorem} There are universal constants $C_0,C_1>0,$ which do not dependent on $T$ or $n$, such that